mlsquared/fling/README.md

 ## Terminology

-* Sandbox Reachable Service: a network service designed to be discovered by and to communicate with sandboxed applications.
+* Fling Service (a.k.a., Sandbox Reachable Service): a network service designed to be discovered by and to communicate with sandboxed applications.

 * Sandbox Reachable Services 1: system that enables communications between a sandboxed application and nodes on the same network.